After a big 2021, Wall Street starts the new year on the rise - ExBulletin

 After a big 2021, Wall Street starts the new year on the rise

-Shares rose on the afternoon of trading on Wall Street on Monday into a strong start to the year after the 2021 close with big gains for the third year in a row.
+BEIJING Shares rose on Wall Street on Monday afternoon, marking a strong start to the year after the 2021 close with big gains for the third year in a row.

 Sources